Hafsah-bi/Vertebrate-genome-assembly-using-HiFi-Bionano-and-Hi-C/README.md

 | Transformed linear plot | Frequency × coverage vs. coverage (amplifies higher-order peaks) |
 | Transformed log plot | Log-scale version of the transformed plot |

+**Text files:**

-Model: this file includes a detailed report about the model fitting.
+- **Model** — Detailed report about the model fitting parameters.
-Summary: Includes inferred genome properties (haploid length, heterozygosity %).
-These estimates are based on the GenomeScope2 model (black line).
+- **Summary** — Includes inferred genome properties (haploid length, heterozygosity %).
+  Estimates are based on the GenomeScope2 model (black line).
 Good model fit to the data (blue bars) means the estimates are reliable.
 In this tutorial, the fit is good.
 ---

 ### Step 4: Assembly with hifiasm